elh/ePhone/README.md

 **TODO**
 - [x] Add some info/help context (update: very basic)
 - [x] Support landscape mode
 - [ ] Manage link clicks inside iframe?
-Many sites will be blocked
+Many sites will be blocked (Update: Mitigated this a bit on my own website)
 - [ ] Add more of an environment. interactive?
 - [ ] Make this a lib.
 Could be used as a goofy Youtube player